-As a substitute to the placement of LVC beneath the slab-on grade, the on-site clays can be mixed and compacted with 13% to 15% by weight class "C" fly-ash or 5% by weight hydrated lime for a minimum depth of eighteen (18) inches provided the minimum layer of stone is also provided.
-Five percent (5%) by weight Type 1/2 Portland cement for a minimum depth of twelve (12) inches may be substituted for the eighteen (18) inches of fly ash or lime treated or LVC soil with a minimum six (6) inch layer of stone.
+As a substitute to the placement of LVC beneath the slab-on grade, the on-site clays can be mixed and compacted with 13% to 15% by weight class "C" fly-ash or 5% by weight hydrated lime for a minimum depth of eighteen (18) inches provided the minimum depth of twelve (12) inches may be substituted for the eighteen (18) inches of fly ash or lime treated or LVC soil with a minimum six (6) inch layer of stone. .
 Fly-ash should not be used during the winter months, or during any time where the ambient temperature may drop below 40°F before curing of the fly-ash can occur.
 See Appendix D for guidelines related to fly-ash stabilization of soils.